AlexsLemonade/refinebio-docs/docs/main_text.md

 ![inner join](https://user-images.githubusercontent.com/15315514/44534751-7a46dd00-a6c6-11e8-9760-e8daa91a500f.png)
 Note that some early generation microarrays measure fewer genes than their more recent counterparts, so their inclusion when aggregating `by species` may result in a small number of genes being returned.

-The aggregation methodology for future releases of species compendia will be different; see [Species compendia](#species-compendia) for more information.

 ## Transformations

 ### Quantile normalization